 Bulimia Treatment for Bulimia Nervosa

-Have you experienced this heart sinking feeling?
-Even as your heart sank into the abyss of guilt and you gave sideways glances into the looking glass, did your mind obsess about what would be good to eat next?
-Have you awoken from a food comma to discover that much to your horror, you have eaten everything in your house, including the secret stash between the mattress, in the hatbox at the top of the closet and the trunk of your car?
-In this realization, was your reaction to one-way-or-another purge all of that food from your stomach?
+Have you experienced this heart-sinking feeling?
+Even as your heart sank into the abyss of guilt, did your mind obsess about what to eat next?
+Have you awoken from a “food coma” to discover that much to your horror, you have eaten everything in your house, including the secret stash of food you keep between the mattress, in the hatbox at the top of the closet, and in the trunk of your car?
+On this realization, was your reaction to purge all of that food from your stomach in any way possible?

-Perhaps you are asking how you find that understanding for yourself?
-Now that you know you have the eating disorder Bulimia Nervosa, what do you do?
-Rebecca’s House was founded with the sole mission to help people such as you recover from bulimia through bulimia treatment.
-Our founder, Rebecca Cooper knows first hand what it is like to live or rather exist with Bulimia Nervosa, what it is like to reconnect with intuitive hunger, what it is like to move through feelings, AND what it is like to be free an eating disorder including bulimia.
+Rebecca’s House was founded with the sole mission to help people like you recover from bulimia through bulimia treatment.
+Our founder, Rebecca Cooper knows first-hand what it is like to live, or rather, to exist with Bulimia Nervosa, what it is like to reconnect with intuitive hunger, what it is like to move through feelings, AND what it is like to be free an eating disorder including bulimia.
 It is a freedom that few words can adequately express but through bulimia treatment can be felt.

-Just as people vary, so too are eating disorders and the bulimia treatment that release them.
-In general, Exercise Bulimia, Bing/Purge, Diabulimia and EDNOS are the different types of Bulimia Nervosa that often require bulimia treatment.
+All people are unique, and that’s why we tailor eating disorder treatment to your specific needs.
+In general, Exercise Bulimia, Binge/Purge, Diabulimia and EDNOS (Eating Disorder Not Otherwise Specified) are the different types of Bulimia Nervosa that often require bulimia treatment.
 It is possible to go back and forth between different forms of disordered eating.
-It is common for Bulimia Nervosa to co-occur or be accompanied with another form of mental illness or substance abuse.
-Regardless of the type of eating disorder, bulimia treatment is the key that unlocks the prison door and greets freedom.
+It is common for Bulimia Nervosa to co-occur or be accompanied by another form of mental illness or substance abuse.
+Regardless of the type of eating disorder, bulimia treatment is the key that unlocks the prison door and grants freedom.
 No more asking, “Why am I doing this?” or thinking “Tomorrow I will stop.”
-No more broken promises, recovery mean possibilities.
+No more broken promises.

-We offer different phases of bulimia treatment, which allows us to meet clients wherever they are on the path to recovery.
+We offer different phases of bulimia treatment at our bulimia treatment centers, which allows us to meet clients wherever they are on the path to recovery.
 We have our Extended Care, Intensive Outpatient, Outpatient, Partial Day Treatment Programs, Family Support Groups, and Living in Recovery residences.
-Our client's have the benefits of CBT, DBT, equine therapy, family therapy, monitored meals, life skills counseling, and nutritional counseling.
-In addition to Rebecca, Rebecca's House is fully staffed with licensed therapists, psychologists, registered dietitians as well as contracted medical and psychiatric doctors who share Rebecca’s passion and expertise for eating disorder awareness, bulimia treatment and bulimia recovery.
+Our clients have the benefits of CBT, DBT, equine therapy, family therapy, monitored meals, life skills counseling, and nutritional counseling.
+Rebecca's House is fully staffed with licensed therapists, psychologists, registered dietitians as well as contracted medical and psychiatric doctors who share Rebecca’s passion and expertise for eating disorder awareness, bulimia treatment and bulimia recovery.
 Rebecca’s House is the premier provider of eating disorder treatment and we are here not simply to treat the symptoms but to guide you to a life-long recovery.

 While many people with Bulimia can appear to be of normal weight, the damage to internal organs can be unseen and the person needs bulimia treatment to insure their medical and psychological care is complete.
 Some people who seek Bulimia Treatment need to be medically stable before they can fully start the foundation for their long-term recovery.
 A full assessment can be done at the time of or prior to admission for bulimia treatment.
 Please contact us at 1 (800) 711-2062 for a free assessment to determine your specific needs for bulimia treatment or bulimia programs or therapists in your area.